Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 There are two main strategies for genome assembly:
 1. Mapping to a reference genome - requires that there is a complete genome of the organism you have sequenced, or a closely related organism.
 This is the approach you would take if you were trying to identify variants for well-characterised species, such as humans.
 2. _De novo_ assembly - does not use a reference but instead assembles reads together based on the content of the reads (the specific approach depends on which assembly software you are using).
-This appraoch is common for environmental samples.
+It is commonly used for environmental samples which usually contain many organisms that have not been cultured previously.

 Continuing the jigsaw analogy, mapping to a reference genome would be equivalent to having an image of the final puzzle to compare your assembly to.
 In contrast, in _de novo_ assembly you would have to depend entirely on which pieces fit together.